Bernstein-Kouchnirenko-Khovanskii with a symmetry: Connectivity and singularities of symmetric curves: the proofs

 For the exceptional types of $A$, to which these theorems apply, their statements can be directly verified (see Remarks \ref{exadisconn} and \ref{exaI}).
 So we assume that $A$ is not exceptional.

-By Proposition \ref{proptransv}, the symmetric curve $f(x)=f(I(x))=0$ is a union of two transversal smooth curves (the diagonal part and the proper part).
+By Definition \ref{defInondeg}, the symmetric curve $f(x)=f(I(x))=0$ is a union of two transversal smooth curves: the diagonal part $f(u,v,w)=u^d-v^d=0$ and the proper part (the rest).

 By Lemma \ref{lposit} and Proposition \ref{psame}, every proper component intersects every diagonal component by the same positive number of points, hence their union is connected, and neither of the two parts is empty.
+By Proposition \ref{pflat}, no component of the proper part is contained in a proper subtorus of $T$. \l{$\square$}